+Stock Status

-Stock Status Year of Most Recent Assessment A full stock assessment was conducted in 2013 Assessment Runs Presented Full uncertainty grid Reference Points Target: $B > B{MSY}$ and $F < F{MSY}$ Soft Limit: Not established by WCPFC but evaluated using HSS default of 20% SB_0 Hard Limit: Not established by WCPFC but evaluated using HSS default of 10% SB_0 Overfishing threshold: F{MSY} Status in relation to Target Likely (> 60%) that B is at or above B{MSY} and Likely (> 60%) that F < F{MSY} Status in relation to Limits Soft Limit: Unlikely (< 40%) to be below Hard Limit: Very Unlikely (< 10%) to be below Status in relation to Overfishing Overfishing is About as Likely as Not (40-60%) to be occurring
+Year of Most Recent

+Assessment A full stock assessment was conducted in 2013

+Assessment Runs Presented Full uncertainty grid Reference Points Target: $B > B{MSY}$ and $F < F{MSY}$ Soft Limit: Not established by WCPFC but evaluated using HSS default of 20% SB_0 Hard Limit: Not established by WCPFC but evaluated using HSS default of 10% SB_0 Overfishing threshold: F{MSY} Status in relation to Target Likely (> 60%) that B is at or above B{MSY} and Likely (> 60%) that $F < F{MSY}$ Status in relation to Limits Soft Limit: Unlikely (< 40%) to be below Hard Limit: Very Unlikely (< 10%) to be below Status in relation to Overfishing Overfishing is About as Likely as Not (40-60%) to be occurring

-$F{current}/F{MSY}$ and $SB{current}/SB{MSY}$ for the median of the selected uncertainty grid (white circle) and the individual uncertainty grid runs.
+$F{\it current}/F{\it MSY}$ and $SB{\it current}/SB{\it MSY}$ for the median of the selected uncertainty grid (white circle) and the individual uncertainty grid runs.

 Fishery and Stock Trends Recent Trend in Biomass or Following a period of continuous decline, the southwest Proxy Pacific swordfish biomass has recently increased.
 Recent Trend in Fishing Fishing mortality increased substantially from 1995 to Intensity or Proxy present.
-Other Abundance Indices - Trends in Other Relevant Recruitment trends have fluctuated without trend from 1950

-Indicator or Variables to present.
+Other Abundance Indices - Trends in Other Relevant Recruitment trends have fluctuated without trend from 1950 Indicator or Variables to present.

 Projections and Prognosis Stock Projections or Prognosis Projections based on the model that used Hawaii growth predict further increases in stock size at current fishing mortality levels.
 However, using the Australian growth the stock is About as Likely as Not to decline.
-Probability of Current Catch or TACC causing Biomass to remain below or to decline below Limits Soft Limit: Unlikely (< 40%) Hard Limit: Unlikely (< 40%) Probability of Current Catch or TACC causing Overfishing to continue or commence About as Likely as Not (40-60%) Assessment Methodology and Evaluation Assessment Type Level 1: Full Quantitative Stock A Assessment Assessment Method The assessment uses the stock assessment model and computer software known as MULTIFAN-CL.
-Assessment Dates Latest assessment:2013Next assessment:2016 Overall assessment quality rank 1 - High Quality Main data inputs (rank) Commercial catch and effort data, CPUE, catch-at-age 1 - High Quality Data not used (rank) Changes to Model Structure and Assumptions Major changes from the 2006 assessment include: assumes two model regions relaxing assumptions such as the relative recruitment to each region fixing steepness at 0.8 estimating spline and non-decreasing selectivities for the main longline fisheries A new statistical assumption to include time-variant precision in fitting the model to standardized CPUE indiace Major Sources of Uncertainty Targeting and learned behavior the CPUE data from many fle Zealand) unreliable as indices Assumed growth schedule our in the last decade make ets (including New of abundance
+Probability of Current Catch or TACC causing Biomass to remain below or to decline below Limits Soft Limit: Unlikely (< 40%) Hard Limit: Unlikely (< 40%) Probability of Current Catch or TACC causing Overfishing to continue or commence About as Likely as Not (40-60%) Assessment Methodology and Assessment Type Level 1: Full Quantitative Stock A Assessment Method The assessment uses the stock assessment model and computer software known as MULTIFAN-CL.
+Assessment Dates Latest assessment: 2013 Next assessment: 2016 Overall assessment quality rank 1 - High Quality Main data inputs (rank) Commercial catch and effort data, CPUE, catch-at-age 1 - High Quality Data not used (rank) Changes to Model Structure and Assumptions Major changes from the 2006 asset assumes two model regions relaxing assumptions such as each region fixing steepness at 0.8 estimating spline and non-dec main longline fisheries A new statistical assumption to precision in fitting the model indices the relative recruitment to reasing selectivities for the to include time-variant Major Sources of Uncertainty Targeting and learned behavior the CPUE data from many fle Zealand) unreliable as indices Assumed growth schedule ets (including New